Create service

 Services can listen on specific ports, and you have the option to set up load balancer rules to make them public or keep them strictly private within your environment, accessible only to other services.

-If you want your service to be accessible from the internet, check the "Add load balancer rule" option. service with port and load balancer rule
+If you want your service to be accessible from the internet, check the "Add load balancer rule" option.

-If you have already defined custom domains, you can enter them here, to make this service and port accessible at this address.
+If you have already defined custom domains, you can enter them here to make this service and port accessible at this address.

 This rule can be edited or added later from load balancer routing rules.